 The Commonwealth Bank has a “Dollarmite” electronic savings bank service operating within the College, conducted from the Resource Centre each Tuesday morning.
 Early in the school year all new children receive information about the service.

-The College provides a stationery purchase system for students from Years Prep – 7.
-Book lists are provided late in the year and parents may place orders though our contracted supplier or source the items elsewhere themselves.
+Booklists are provided late in the year and parents may place orders though our contracted supplier or source the items elsewhere themselves.
 The supplier offers a free home delivery service.
-Additional textbooks required will be supplied in class early in the school year and invoiced with the school fee account.
+Additional textbooks required will be supplied in class early in the school year and have been included in College fees.

 Under this scheme, bulk sets of all necessary texts are purchased by the College and used in class or lent out to students for the time they are required– usually between a few weeks through to 12 months.
 This saves parents the cost of purchasing such texts (which average about $40+ each), and also enables class groups to access a wider range of resources.

 To ensure that the scheme works to its maximum potential for all students, books and other resources must be returned promptly when finished with, and must be well looked after to ensure maximum lifespan.
 Books that are damaged or subject to more than reasonable wear and tear will attract a charge towards replacement.

 The scheme does not include stationery requirements or equipment such as calculators, nor consumable textbooks, i.e. workbooks that students write in and cannot be reused.

 The College Newsletter is published fortnightly in an electronic form and emailed to families and older students.